WereszczynskiGroup/WASP/README.md

 ### User Interface
 WASP operates primarily through a CLI user-interface managed by the file **master\_UI.py** in the **trajectory\_preprocessing** directory.

-A comprehensive list of arguments can be obtained by running **master\_UI.py** with the arguments **-h** or **--help**, i.e. `python master_UI.py -h`.
+A comprehensive list of arguments can be obtained by running **master\_UI.py** with the arguments **-h** or **--help**, i.e. `python master_UI.py -h` or by running `python master_UI.py` with no arguments at all.

 Most arguments available to the user are sufficiently explained to the user by rrunning `python master_UI.py -h`.
 However, several arguments are worthy of further explanation:

-**deletepoints:** This argument specifies how many points should be deleted *on each side* of an axis curve and should be used (carefully) with open/linear DNA structures, i.e. DNA structures whose ends are not joined.
-For example, specifying `20` for the deletepoints argument will delete 20 points from each end of the axis, deleting a total of 40 points. ***deletepoints should be set to 0 if the DNA structure is closed (circular/knotted) or if the autodelete argument is being used instead***.
+**deleteatoms:** This argument specifies how many points should be deleted *on each side* of an axis curve and should be used (carefully) with open/linear DNA structures, i.e. DNA structures whose ends are not joined.
+For example, specifying `20` for the deleteatoms argument will delete 20 points from each end of the axis, deleting a total of 40 points. ***deleteatoms should be set to 0 if the DNA structure is closed (circular/knotted) or if the autodelete argument is being used instead***.

-**autodelete (-ad):** An alternative to **deletepoints** that attempts to automatically remove stray axis points by starting the axis routine one full helical turn into the DNA structure on both sides.
-This argument is meant to be used with open/linear DNA structures and **deletepoints** should be set to 0 if **autodelete** is used.
+**autodelete (-ad):** An alternative to **deleteatoms** that attempts to automatically remove stray axis points by starting the axis routine one full helical turn into the DNA structure on both sides.
+This argument is meant to be used with open/linear DNA structures and **deleteatoms** should be set to 0 if **autodelete** is used.

 **closed (-c, --closed):** This argument can be used to instruct WASP to use a separate routine for evaluating the polar writhe when analyzing closed DNA structures.
 At this time, the closed writhe routine and the regular polar writhe routine **(-pw)** are equivalent, so this argument is not necessary.

+**smooth (--smooth):** Enables a smoothing routine used to improve accuracy when calculating Wp and Wp\* (recommended)

+**debug (-d, --debug):** Writes the backbone atoms used for axis curve calculation and the generated axis curve to separate trajectory files.
+These trajectory files are XYZ trajectory files that meet the specifications required to be read by VMD.
+This option is useful for determining how many atoms to delete from an axis curve if analyzing a linear DNA helix with the **deleteatoms** option.

+### Examples

+Sample trajectory files that can be used to test WASP can be found in the **examples** directory.
+We will demonstrate how to use the functionalities of WASP using these example trajectories.
+For these examples, we assume that the config.txt file is left as the default.

+#### Analyzing a DNA Minicircle (Amber Trajectory)

+For the first example, we will analyze a DNA minicircle trajectory genereated from an Amber MD simulation.
+The file **minicircle.mdcrd** in the **examples** directory represents a 100 frame trajectory of a 108 base pair minicircle.
+We will accomplish the analysis by running (in the trajectory\_preprocessing directory):

+`python master_UI.py mdcrd ../examples/minicircle.mdcrd 108 30 100 minicircle_data 0 --prmtop minicircle.prmtop -pw -di --smooth -c -d`

+Running this code will result in the following:

+1. The **minicircle.mdcrd** trajectory will be read into cpptraj along with the **minicircle.prmtop** topology file
+2. All atoms will be stripped from the trajectory except for the C1' atoms on the DNA backbone necessary for calculating the DNA axis
+3. Frames [30,100] will be analyzed for a total of 70 frames starting on frame 30 and ending on frame 100
+4. The C1' atoms on the backbone and the axis curve will both be written to trajectory files named **minicircle.mdcrd\_debug\_backbone.xyz** and **minicircle.mdcrd\_debug\_axis.xyz** respectively
+5. No atoms will be deleted from the axis curve prior to writhe analysis
+6. The polar writhe (Wp) and the double integral writhe will be calculated for each of the 70 frames and written to files named **minicircle\_data.pw** and **minicircle\_data.di** respectively
+7. The smoothing routine will be used for the Wp calculation
+8. The closed Wp routine will be used for the Wp calculation